Explicit Orbit Classification of Reducible Jordan Algebras and Freudenthal Triple Systems: Introduction

-Sec. \ref{sec:J} deals with cubic Jordan algebras.
-After some introductory background in Secs. \ref{sec:J-constr} and \ref{sec:Jsym}, the explicit representatives of the orbits of \textit{magic} Jordan algebras \cite {Jacobson:1961,Krutelevich:2002,Shukuzawa:2006} are recalled in Sec. \ref {sec:magicJ}.
-Original results for \textit{reducible} Lorentzian spin factors (then generalised to an arbitrary pseudo-Euclidean signature) are derived in Sec. \ref{sec:redJ}, considering both ``large'' (rank $4$) and ``small'' orbits (these latter further split into three sub-classes, ranging from rank $3$ to $1$).
-The peculiar cases of the so-called $\mathcal{N}=2$ $ STU$, $ST^{2}$ and $T^{3}$ supergravity models in $D=5$ are considered in Sec. \ref{sec:d5special}.
+The paper is organised as follows.
+In \autoref{sec:J} the cubic Jordan algebras construction related to $D=5$ supergravity \cite{Gunaydin:1983bi,Gunaydin:1983rk,Gunaydin:1984ak,Ferrara:2006xx} is summarised.
+After some introductory background in \autoref{sec:J-constr} the orbits of the \textit{reducible} Lorentzian spin factors (then generalised to an arbitrary pseudo-Euclidean signature) are derived in Sec. \autoref{sec:redJ}.
+The peculiar cases of the so-called $\mathcal{N}=2$ $ STU$, $ST^{2}$ and $T^{3}$ supergravity models in $D=5$ are considered in \autoref{sec:d5special}.

-Then, Sec. \ref{sec:FTS} studies the Freudenthal triple systems.
-These are defined both axiomatically and in relation to possibly underlying cubic Jordan algebras, respectively in Secs. \ref{sec:FTS-axio} and \ref{sec:FTS-J} , and their automorphism group is recalled in\ Sec. \ref{sec:FTS-auto}.
-The explicit orbit representatives for \textit{magic} Freudenthal triple systems \cite{Krutelevich:2003ths,Shukuzawa:2006} are considered in\ Sec. \ref {sec:magicFTScan}, and then original results on the orbit representatives of Freudenthal systems associated to \textit{reducible} spin factors are derived in Sec. \ref{sec:Spin-Factors}.
-As for the Jordan algebra analysis worked out in Sec. \ref{sec:J}, the $STU$, $ST^{2}$ and $T^{3}$ models deserve a separate treatment, which is given in the concluding Sec. \ref {sec:d4special}.
+Then, \autoref{sec:FTS} studies the Freudenthal triple systems.
+These are defined both axiomatically and in relation to possibly underlying cubic Jordan algebras, respectively in \autoref{sec:FTS-axio} and \autoref{sec:FTS-J}.
+Their automorphism group is recalled in \autoref{sec:FTS-auto}.
+This is followed in \autoref{sec:Spin-Factors} by our main result, presented in \autoref{thm:redcanforms}, classifying the orbit representatives of Freudenthal systems associated to \textit{reducible} spin factors, including both the ``large'' rank $4$ orbits and the ``small'' orbits which split into three sub-classes, ranging from rank $3$ to $1$.
+Physically, the small orbits correspond to black holes which classically exhibit naked singularities.
+As for the Jordan algebra analysis worked out in \autoref{sec:J}, the $STU$, $ST^{2}$ and $T^{3}$ models require a separate treatment, which is given in the concluding \autoref {sec:d4special}.
+Our main results in this case are presented in \autoref{thm:st2canform} and \autoref{thm:T4}.
+In particular, it is shown that, since the $T^{3}$ Jordan algebra has only one non-trivial rank, the rank 2 orbit of the FTS is not present in this case.